rvarago/kitten/README.md

 Now, consider ``f`` as an effectful function: ``f: A -> X<B>``, where ``X`` models some effect.
 We can't compose it ``g: B -> C`` anymore, since it expects ``B`` and can't be fed with an ``X<B>``.

-Given that we can't do usual function composition, we need a more powerful way to do composition.
+Given that we can't do the usual function composition, we need a more powerful way to do composition.

 We need a functor.